aimldinesh/NexPick/README.md

   <img src="https://img.shields.io/badge/Powered%20By-Groq%20LLaMA%203.1--8B-ff69b4" alt="Groq LLM Badge">
 </p>

-## 🤖 NexPick : Your Smart Flipkart Shopping Assistant
+## 🤖 NexPick : Your Smart Shopping Assistant
 NexPick is a real-time, AI-powered chatbot-based product recommendation system tailored for e-commerce platforms like Flipkart.
 It leverages the power of LLMs, vector search, and real-time monitoring using Langchain, AstraDB, Prometheus, and Grafana — all orchestrated with Docker, Kubernetes, and GCP VM deployment.

 ---